 It IS possible for people with diabetes to control their blood sugars successfully, and avoid high and low blood sugar dangers just by making the switch to a ketogenic diet.
 As mentioned, Dr. Runyan is a type 1 diabetic and has had total success using a ketogenic diet as his primary diabetes diet.
 His blood sugars and HbA1c tests are normal, and he does not suffer from hypoglycemia or worry about future complications.
 He shares his story in the book, and I think it is particularly compelling.

 While the implementation of a ketogenic diet for diabetes should be monitored by a qualified and knowledgeable health professional, many physicians are still unaware of the basics on how to implement a ketogenic diet for diabetics, despite the strong research which supports this treatment.
+See this paper for a complete review of the research.

 We feel that many people need help with basic questions on the process, and those questions are answered in this book.
 We've also included tons of information on managing blood sugar and insulin therapy in the confines of a ketogenic diet.
 We think you will find this book extremely valuable if your goal is to take control of your diabetes.